Marin Kitagawa from My Dress-Up Darling: Appearance, Personality, Cosplay Style, Best Scenes, and Why Fans Still Love Her

 • Voice actor: Hina Suguta

-• Primary hobby: cosplay
+• Main hobby: cosplay

-Best Scenes / Arcs to Mention
+Best Scenes and Arcs

-Why Fans Obsess Over Marin
+Why Fans Still Love Marin

 What I Actually Think About Marin